-Orders processed within the CHS Unit include juvenile seals, juvenile destroys, vacates, deletions, dismissals, certificates of discharge, and restorations of firearm rights.
+Court orders processed within the Identification and Criminal History Section (Section) include juvenile seals, juvenile destroys, vacates, deletions, dismissals, certificates of discharge, and restorations of firearm rights.
 Below, you will find short descriptions and links to the Revised Code of Washington (RCW) website for further information.

 Dismissal: RCW 10.97.030 (4)

 This information is considered non-conviction and is not disseminated to the public.
-However, this information will remain available for law enforcement inquiries for the maximum state record retention period.
+However, this information will remain available for criminal justice inquiries for the maximum state record retention period.
 This information may only be deleted pursuant to RCW 10.97.060 or upon an order from the court of jurisdiction.

+This information will remain available for criminal justice inquiries for the maximum state record retention period.
 Orders to vacate conviction records must be initiated by the court of jurisdiction.

 When a juvenile case is sealed, any documents related to the arrest incident and disposition named in the order are sealed from public view.
-These documents are retained by the section in the event the juvenile has a subsequent conviction that unseals the record.
+This information will remain available for criminal justice inquiries for the maximum state record retention period.

 When a juvenile case is destroyed, any documents related to the arrrest incident and disposition named in the order are physically destroyed and cannot be placed back into the state record at a later date.

 Expungement/Deletion of Non-Conviction Information: RCW 10.97.060

-Non-conviction information may be deleted upon request of the subject of the record under provisions stated by RCW 10.97.060.
-You may download a copy of the WSP’s Request for Expungement/Deletion of Non-Conviction Records form, complete the information and mail it to the CHS Unit for processing.
+To request an expungement/deletion, download and complete the Washington State Patrol's Request for Expungement/Deletion of Non-Conviction Records form, and mail it to the Criminal History Section.
 Processing time may vary from 14-28 days.
 You will be notified of any action taken by the WSP on the request.